01 of 08

 Here's How To Fix a Ceiling Hole That's Too Big For a Recessed Light Can

-But it's a monumental problem if the ceiling hole is too large for the recessed light.
+It's a monumental problem, on the other hand, if the ceiling hole is too large for the recessed light.
 Since old-work recessed ("can") lights depend on the drywall to hold them up, if the hole is too big, the light has nothing to hold onto.
-It's just floating there in mid-air.

 How This Happens

-There is no good solution; the... best solution is "Don't cut the hole too big in the first place."
-But stuff happens, right?
-I neglected to check my Klein adjustable hole saw's measurement before cutting a 6.25" hole and ended up with an awful mess for my 6" Halo light.
-The blades were in the wrong place, plus they weren't firmly secured.
-Now, what?
+There is no good solution; the best solution is... don't cut the hole too big in the first place.
+Unfortunately, accidents happen, right?
+If you've neglected to check your Klein adjustable hole saw's measurement before cutting a 6.25" hole, you can end up with an awful mess if installing a 6" light.

 Continue to 2 of 8 below.

 - Move: Shift the entire location of the light, using the cut-out circle to patch the first hole.
-The issue with this: Maybe you can't--or don't want to--move the light.
+The issue with this is maybe you can't--or don't want to--move the light.

 - Ready-Made Patch: Buy a product made for the job, like the StepSaver Goof-Light Patch.
-The issue here: These are just adhesive paper--a strong paper, but paper nonetheless.
+These, however, are just adhesive paper--a strong paper, but paper nonetheless.
 Plus, this product is not easily obtainable.

 - Switch To New-Construction Light: Forget the whole idea of using an old-work light.
 Instead, cut out the entire square of drywall surrounding the light and mount a new-construction light.
 This hangs independently of the ceiling drywall.
 You can reuse the old drywall if you managed to get it out in one piece or make a new piece.

 - Metal: Create new trim circles out of sheet metal that fit around the light and hold them snug up against the ceiling.
-Problem here: Sheet metal is hard for the average homeowner to easily cut without mangling it.
-But this is on the right track.
+Easier said than done, though, as sheet metal is hard for the average homeowner to easily cut without mangling it.

 02 of 08